Editor’s note: I love this post. I love this story and I hope you do to.

 The crusaders had achieved the impossible, more than once.
 But now they faced the impossible task of protecting their newly reclaimed lands from enemies on all sides.
 No doubt, the newly formed Latin states were vulnerable.
 Physically distant from Rome and spread thin, the new territories needed a way of protecting themselves and maintaining the land.

-It is on account of this need there arose the knightly orders, destined to become legends, shrouded in mystery and wonder.
+It is out of this need there arose the knightly orders, destined to become legends, shrouded in mystery and wonder.
 Formed for the protection of pilgrims, and the crusader states: the knights Hospitallier… and the Knights Templar…

 All Bible references are taken from biblegateway.com, from the NASB version, unless otherwise stated.